 Many Dungeons & Dragons villains have entourages of evil humanoid followers, especially at low experience levels.
-That circumstance may not matter much in combat-heavy campaigns – knowing the humanoids are evil is generally considered sufficient cause to kill them and take their stuff in most hack/slash games – asking that questions that focus more on role-playing and parley before combat can take adventures in unexpected and unconventional directions.
+That circumstance may not matter much in combat-heavy campaigns – knowing the humanoids are evil is generally considered sufficient cause to kill them and take their stuff in most hack/slash games -but knowing how a villain recruits and retains his retinue can take adventures in unexpected and unconventional directions.

 So where do these villains get their humanoid sellswords?
 They do so in two ways: voluntary and involuntary.